IMMM-SFA/tell/README.md

     a. sftp username@constance.pnl.gov
     b. cd /projects/im3/tell
     c. mget *
+>
+2. Set the data input path to the directory where you downloaded the data: input_data_directory = /path

 <sup>* </sup>Note that this step will eventually be replaced with instructions for downloading the input dataset from a data repository once the data packaged is finalized.